FrederikBjorn/frederikbjorn.com/content/portfolio/index.md

 <h3>muCLAYtion</h3>

-I game we made at my DADIU team in eight days.
+I game we made at my DADIU team, ARISE, in eight days.
-A simple joyfull arcade game, where you have the ablilty to change into three different characters on your quest to collecting as many skies as you can before the slugs or poliece men catches you!
+A simple joyfull arcade game, where you have the ablilty to change into three different characters on your quest to collecting as many skies as you can before the slugs or the police men catches you!

 For a more in-depth explenation please visit some of the guides I have made for the different tools I used in this project;